brimdata/zed/k8s/README.md

 [How to deploy zqd on EKS](dev-on-eks.md)

 The Brim AWS account is used to automatically deploy and test the master branch of zq in a test EKS cluster.
 If you fork the repo, you may want to do something similar.
-We describe our procedures and Github actions for automatc build and test.
+We describe our procedures and Github actions for CI/CD.

 (This is work in progress and is incomplete.)